-The proceeds of the Series 2019C Bonds, together with certain earnings thereon, will be used to refund the Bonds listed in Appendix G (the "Refunded Bonds") and to pay costs of issuance of the Series 2019C Bonds.
-Such proceeds will be deposited in accounts of the refunding trust fund held by U. S. Bank National Association, Boston, Massachusetts, as refunding trustee, in amounts which will be invested in Defeasance Obligations.
-According to the report described in "VERIFICATION OF MATHEMATICAL CALCULATIONS," such investments will mature at such times and earn interest in such amounts that, together with any initial cash deposits, will produce sufficient moneys to provide for the payment of principal of and redemption premium, if any, and interest on the Refunded Bonds.
-The refunding is contingent upon the delivery of the Series 2019C Bonds.
+The proceeds of the Series 2020A Bonds, together with certain earnings thereon, will be used to refund the Bonds or portions thereof listed in Appendix G (the "Refunded Bonds") and to pay costs of issuance of the Series 2020A Bonds.
+A portion of the proceeds of the Series 2020A Bonds will be used to refund certain of the Refunded Bonds on their redemption dates in order to achieve debt service savings.
+The Authority will also use a portion of the proceeds of the Series 2020A Bonds to refund certain of the Refunded Bonds that are due and payable on May 1, 2021 and May 1, 2022 in order to provide fiscal relief for the State Universities in fiscal years 2021 and 2022 to assist them in dealing with the impacts of the COVID-19 pandemic and the related public health mitigation efforts.
+See "COVID-19" herein.
+The proceeds of the Series 2020A Bonds that will be used to refund the Refunded Bonds will be deposited in accounts of the refunding escrow fund held by U. S. Bank National Association, Boston, Massachusetts, as refunding trustee, and will be invested in Defeasance Obligations.
+According to the report described in "VERIFICATION OF MATHEMATICAL CALCULATIONS," such investments will mature at such times and earn interest in such amounts that will produce sufficient moneys, together with any initial cash deposits, to provide for the payment of principal of and redemption premium, if any, and interest on the Refunded Bonds.
+The refunding is contingent upon the delivery of the Series 2020A Bonds.